Fluorescent lamp: Preheating

 Starting a preheat lamp.
 The automatic starter switch flashes orange each time it attempts to start the lamp.

-Preheating, uses a combination filament–cathode at each end of the lamp in conjunction with a manual or automatic (bi-metallic) switch (see circuit diagram to the right) that initially connect the filaments in series with the ballast to preheat them; after a short preheating time the starting switch opens.
+Preheating, also called switchstart, uses a combination filament–cathode at each end of the lamp in conjunction with a mechanical or automatic (bi-metallic) switch (see circuit diagram to the right) that initially connect the filaments in series with the ballast to preheat them; after a short preheating time the starting switch opens.
 If timed correctly relative to the phase of the supply AC, this causes the ballast to induce a voltage over the tube high enough to initiate the starting arc.
 These systems are standard equipment in 200–240 V countries (and in the United States lamps up to about 30 watts).
-This starting circuit called "Preheat" in the United States and Canada, and "Switch start" in the United Kingdom, and have no specific name in the rest part of the world.